-Update: Microsoft has gone one step further in the evolution of games consoles by releasing the Xbox One S All-Digital Edition, a system without a disc tray that can only play downloaded games from the Xbox Live Store.
-The All-Digital is available now and is around $50 cheaper than the standard Xbox One S.
+Since it was first released, Microsoft has streamlined the console even further by releasing the Xbox One S All-Digital Edition.
+This is a system without a disc tray that can only play downloaded games from the Xbox Live Store.
+The good news is it comes in even cheaper than the standard Xbox One S.

-If you're a gamer reading this, you're probably wondering how the Xbox One S stacks up against the PS4 Slim that was released around the same time.
+If you're interested in Xbox's competition, you're probably wondering how the Xbox One S stacks up against the PS4 Slim that was released around the same time.
 For you guys and girls we put together a special guide that should answer all your questions: Xbox One vs PS4.

-So how does it stack up against the PS4 Pro?
+More interested in how it stacks up against the PS4 Pro?
 Watch this video to find out!

 Xbox One S FAQ: quick questions answered